Armanidrisi/portfolio-tailwindcss/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Please don't forget to leave a 🌟
+## ⚠️ Note: Data used in website (Name,Email Etc) is dummy...
+I used a random design on figma...